 Barossa Valley, SA

-South Australia's Barossa Valley is one of the world's finest wine producing regions.
 First settled in 1842 by European immigrants, it still retains its old-world charm.
-There are 150 wineries and more than 70 cellar doors in the Barossa Valley.
+There are around 150 wineries and cellar doors in the Barossa Valley.
 Half of the cellar doors are open to the public, but most of the others happily open by appointment.
 Many conduct tours of their estates and wine-making facilities.

 The Barossa Valley is also renowned for its fresh seasonal produce, artisan food producers and award-winning restaurants.
 Drive the Barossa's food and wine trails or explore the countryside by bicycle.
 You can also tour the region by motorbike, vintage car, hot air balloon or helicopter.
 Unwind in a day spa or play golf on one of the championship courses.